 How to Smoke Picanha

-How Long to Smoke it?
+How Long to Smoke Picanha

 Looking to experiment with another cooking method?
 Try Sous Vide Picanha!